French unions open to possible state stake in PSA

 A Dongfeng stake would be a "sustainable solution", Christian Lafaye of Force Ouvriere union said, adding: "We can't deny that the Chinese have the wind behind them and the money."

-However, Franck Bieri from the CGC management union warned that the consequences for the French market and labor force remained unclear.
+However Franck Bieri from the CGC management union warned that the consequences for the French market and labour force remained unclear.

 "It might be enough to keep activities going but it's not certain it would save all the jobs ...
 PSA's market share is continuing to fall," he said.